dckc/rbalance/TEST.rst

     0xc3a0f  new REV                                           203930.75599958                 0E-8     -203930.75599958
     0x689c5  KuCoin 2                                        28826642.88573629    23826642.88573620    -5000000.00000009

 How do genesis balances differ from snapshot balances?
+I'm not sure about these results, ss reported in
+`struggling to correlate some RHOC accounts to REV accounts issue 10 <https://github.com/rchain/rbalance/issues/10>`_.

     >>> db.sql('''
     ... create view adj as